vegasbrianc/cats-1/README.md

 You **Dockerize** an application by describing it in a **Dockerfile** and using that **Dockerfile** to create a Docker image.

-The following procedure will guide you through Dockerizing the web front-end portion of the `cats` app.
+The following procedure will guide you through Dockerizing the the `cats` app.

 Make sure you're logged in to **v112node0** and in the `~/cats/` directory.